ddeconde/dotfiles/bin/README.md

 device other than the startup disk.
-It can only be reset at an [Apple Retail Store](https://www.apple.com/retail/storelist/) or [Apple Authorized Service Provider](https://locate.apple.com/country) so be careful not to lose it.
+It can only be reset at an [Apple Retail Store](https://www.apple.com/retail/storelist/) or [Apple Authorized Service Provider](https://locate.apple.com/country) so be careful not to lose or forget it.

 1. Shut down the Mac.
 2. Start up the Mac again and immediately hold the keys `Command` `R`